 Using the soundbar as a center channel speaker could raise the risks of incompatibility.
 If your soundbar and the rest of your speakers are different sizes and different brands, there may be some audio discrepancies.

-If you want to use your soundbar as the center channel speaker, all you need is an optical cable for connection (assuming both devices have this form of connection).
+Still, if you want to use your soundbar as the center channel speaker, all you need is an optical cable for connection.
+Of course, that’s assuming both devices have this form of connection.

 To make sure you can enjoy seamless sound and avoid any delays, double-check if both devices have the same digital decoding capabilities.
 You can then adjust the settings and enjoy your home theater experience.

-If optical cables aren’t an option, you can try the HDMI Arc, which is recommended for the highest sound standard.
-The connection via the HDMI is also very simple, just connect the HMDI connection to the soundbar.
+If optical cables aren’t an option, you can use the HDMI Arc, which is recommended for the highest sound standard.
+The connection via the HDMI is also very simple, just connect the HMDI connection to the soundbar and you’re done.
+Mid-range AV receivers like Denon and Yamaha have six and five HDMI and non-HDMI ports that can connect sounbars easily.

-You can also use RCA and auxiliary cables if those are the connections that your devices provide.
-It is again as simple as connecting the right wires to the right ports.
+If you want, you can also use RCA and auxiliary cables if those are the connections that your devices provide.
+Again, it’s as simple as connecting the right wires to the right ports.

 Using the Soundbar as the Only Speaker

 To do it this way, you would need the right form of connection compatible with both devices.
-If your soundbar has multiple channels and comes with a built-in subwoofer, then it’s capable of creating an impressive sound all on its own.
+The TCL Alto 8i, for example, has multiple channels and comes with a built-in subwoofer, then it’s capable of creating an impressive sound all on its own.

-Active soundbars are the more likely ones to be capable of this.
+Active soundbars are more likely to be capable of this.
 Connecting a soundbar this way just makes the receiver act as an audio switcher.

 Connecting a Passive Soundbar to a Receiver

 As mentioned, a passive soundbar needs external devices to amplify the sound.
-This is what a receiver does.
-However many wires you need to connect the passive soundbar to the receiver depends on the number of speakers.
+This is what a receiver like the Yamaha RX-V 685 AV receiver does.
+The question of how many wires you need to connect the passive soundbar to the receiver depends on the number of speakers.

-Speakers, or channels are labeled in your soundbar info as numbers such as 2.1, 2.0, 3.1, etc., with the first number as the signifier for the channels your soundbar has.
+Speakers, or channels, are labeled in your soundbar info as numbers such as 2.1, 2.0, 3.1, etc..
+The first number is the signifier for the channels your soundbar has.
 If it has 2, you need two wires.

 It’s all just a matter of connecting the wires and setup should be simple with a passive soundbar because they are designed to be paired with a receiver or amplifier.